Get

 12. Corn

-Although corn often gets a bad rap when found in dog food because it is considered a filler, it does have nutritional benefits and deserves to be on this list.
-Firstly, corn contains fiber that helps with digestion and prevents constipation.
-It is a carbohydrate that provides your dog with energy, and it contains linoleic acid, which helps maintain your dog’s coat and skin.
+Although corn often gets a bad rap when used in dog food because it is considered a filler, it has nutritional benefits and deserves to be on this list.
+First, corn contains fiber that helps with digestion and prevents constipation.
+It is a carbohydrate that provides your dog with energy and contains linoleic acid, which helps maintain your dog’s coat and skin.

-You can serve corn raw or cooked, in pieces to your dog, but you should never give your dog corn on a cob because it is a choking hazard, as well as a common intestinal foreign body.
+You can serve corn raw or cooked in pieces to your dog, but you should never give your dog corn on a cob because it is a choking hazard and a common intestinal foreign body.

 13. Pumpkin